JuliaPolyhedra/XPORTA.jl/docs/src/Internals/wrapping_porta.md

     * Binaries are easily called through julia without requiring users to download or compile the source code.
     * PORTA_jll.jl is not a complete wrapper because it lacks, testing, documentation and requires users to handle PORTA specific file IO tasks.

-4. The PORTA.jl package provides an easy-to-use interface for PORTA_jll.jl.
+4. The XPORTA.jl package provides an easy-to-use interface for PORTA_jll.jl.

 ## PORTA History